sal55/langs/pcl8.md

 SETCALL                 n                                Start of call sequence with n args SETARG            t     n                                Mark argument n

-LOADALL                                                  Ensure all pcl stack values are pushed
+LOADALL                                                  Ensure all pcl stack values are pushed (the backend may use
+                                                         lazily loaded operands)
+DOUBLE                           Y' := Z' := Z           Emulate 'dupl' without duplicating (backend can treat as DUPL,
+                                                         or take advantage).
+Restrictions apply
 ````
 **Directives Etc**
 ````